 Additionally, students may choose four of the offered electives for specialized career opportunities in their fields and occupational interests.
-The Ethics and Corporate Social Responsibility Track in the MSF program has 10 courses: two foundation courses, three core courses, four electives, and the MSF Capstone.
+The Ethics and Corporate Social Responsibility Concentration in the MSF program has 10 courses: two foundation courses, three core courses, four electives, and the MSF Capstone.

 Graduates of this program may seek employment opportunities in a wide variety of managerial positions in industry-leading companies and nonprofit organizations.